- Study Abroad

 Classes take place on the campus of our partner university (Universidad San Francisco de Quito) for 3 hours per day, four days per week, and are given by credentialed USFQ faculty.
 The course curricula are designed to advance each student to the next level of their university Spanish language sequence.
 Class activities involve discussions of Latin American culture, Ecuadorian history, current political and social issues, and also include vocabulary specific to the conservation and ecology topics you’ll be learning about in your other classes.
 (3 credits)

 Put your knowledge of the ecology, conservation, culture and language of Ecuador to work in ongoing conservation, research, or development projects!
 You’ll work with a local organization to gain practical experience and contribute tangibly to projects in habitat protection, ecological research, environmental education, or sustainable development.
-Choose among internships located in field stations in the Amazon, dry forest, or mountainous cloud forest, or be placed in rural communities on Ecuador’s coast.
+Choose among internships located in field stations in the Amazon, dry forest, or mountainous cloud forest.

 Early in the semester, you’ll make contact with one or more organizations of their choice to set up your internship placement.
 Ceiba maintains a list of organizations from which you may select, but past students have also established new contacts with organizations or faculty researchers whose interests align with their own.
 Final placements depend in part on your language skills and interests, and the current needs and priorities of host organizations.
 During the first few weeks of the semester you will discuss the details of possible projects with host organizations; you’ll also have follow-up meetings with your Ceiba instructors to discuss what internships would be best for you.
 Before spring break, you will have chosen and organization and project on which to work, and signed an internship agreement with your future supervisor in which all your responsibilities and project goals are detailed.
 (2 credits)